 The Fool is unburdened by the past.
 But maybe it’s just because he reckoned with it completely.

 Good timing is mostly about awareness.
-Sign up here for cosmic insights of your own.
+Sign up for your personal horoscope to receive cosmic insights of your own.